 Your Practice Field.

-We offer these 12 Contemplative Practices to cultivate conscious leaders.
+We offer 12 Wisdom Practices to cultivate Contemplative Learning.

 The 12 practices are organized in three vessels, each preparing learners to integrate wisdom into an interdependent awareness.